By Brandi Makuski

 Tori Jennings addressed the audience during that meeting, and also played a video — created by Jennings herself — showcasing a successful lane conversion project on a similar corridor in the City of Tomahawk.
 Jennings’ presentation was followed by one from Nathan Sandwick of UW-Extension on the importance of civic involvement.

 During that meeting, all three alders, as well a Ald.
 Garrett Ryan, who was in attendance that night, said they had not heard any objection to the proposal.
-In Oct., Ryan said provided public feedback on Oct.
+At that time, Ryan said provided public feedback on Oct.
 26 was positive, he planned to call for a budget amendment including the re-striping of Stanley.

 Jennings, who has a PhD in anthropology and is a lecturer at UWSP, admitted during the Sept. meeting to having no formal training in roadway engineering, saying she’s “obsessed with roads” and observing travel patterns.
 Jennings works with the local grassroots organization Revisioning Point, and is the appointed chairwoman of the mayor’s Bicycle and Pedestrian Advisory Committee.